AdaptiveConsulting/RfqStateMachine/README.md

 Statemachines can be implemented in many differents ways, either from scratch or using some library.
 For any decent size statemachine I tend to use [Stateless](https://code.google.com/p/stateless/) but the recommendations that follow would stand for any library or hand written statemachine.

-I like to define state machines in a single place: I find that spreading the definition accross multiple files/classes makes it harder to understand (yes, I'm not a fan of the State design pattern..)
+I like to define state machines in a single place: I find that spreading the definition accross multiple files/classes makes it harder to understand.

 Stateless offers a nice fluent syntax to define states and possible transitions.